Idaho Bucket List

 Once you get there you can walk the narrow dusty roads of a once lively town that had a population of about five hundred people.
 Some cool things to see here include charcoal kilns and an original still-standing mill that overlooks the town.

-Stay At The Mountain Village Resort
+10. Stay at the Mountain Village Resort

 One of our favorite places to go camping and hiking in Idaho is in the very small charming town of Stanley.
 Stanley is a great jumping off point for hiking in the Sawtooth National Forest and is also very close to Redfish Lake.